-8) Plan includes an assessment of the town's ability to pay for the proposed work
+8) Plan includes a description and assessment of the town's proposed funding strategy

-In order for the town's to be able to implement water quality plans and projects they must address the development of a funding strategy.
+In order for the town(s) to be able to implement water quality plans and projects they must address the development of a funding strategy.

 All plans shall include a fiscal analysis of the town's ability to pay for the projects proposed.
 Potential local revenue sources and outside sources of funding should be identified and schedules for financing over the life of the project(s) should be included.